zerolawtech/SFT-Protocol/docs/index.rst

 4. :ref:`custodian`

     a.
 Contracts that represent an entity approved to hold tokens for multiple investors
     b.
-Base interface that allows for wide customisation depending on the needs of the owner
+Base interface that allows for wide customization depending on the needs of the owner

 5. :ref:`modules`
     a.
 Wide range of functionality that modules can hook into allows for many different applications